Eating in the Hello Kitty Apple Cafe, Seoul, Korea

 What We Ate At The Hello Kitty Cafe

-As I already mentioned, we’d already stuffed our faces before we stumbled across the Hello Kitty cafe.
+We were in Myeongdong for an evening of street food, so we’d already stuffed our faces before we stumbled across the Hello Kitty cafe.
 We’d shared just about every single street food dish we could get our hands on, in fact!
-So we decided to just have desserts and drinks in the Hello Kitty Apple Cafe.
+But as soon as I saw it I couldn’t resist dragging everyone into the Hello Kitty Apple Cafe, so we decided to just have desserts and drinks.

 This is what most people seemed to be doing anywhere, and there were far more drink and dessert options on the menu than savoury food options.